-TIP: To view a list of all ports, run the following command: firewall-cmd --list-all systemctl enable chronyd timedatectl #ensure ntp is enabled is yes and ntp sync is yes '''
+TIP: To view a list of all ports, run the following command: firewall-cmd --list-all

-- 3. Make sure that the /etc/iservices/is_pass and /etc/iservices/encryption_key are identical on all clustered nodes. - 4.
+- 3. Make sure that the /etc/iservices/is\pass and /etc/iservices/encryption\key are identical on all clustered nodes. - 4.
 Make sure that NTP is properly configured on all nodes: - Edit the /etc/chrony.conf file to add NTP servers.
-If you want to use the pool.ntp.org NTP servers, remove the .ol. from the domain names. - Enable chronyd by running the following commands:
+If you want to use the pool.ntp.org NTP servers, remove the .ol. from the domain names.

+• Enable chronyd by running the following commands: